MisterVVP/logarift/README.md

 ## Implemented MVP Scope in This Package

-This package includes MVP-3 through MVP-7 on top of the existing MVP-0/MVP-1/MVP-2 foundation:

 - three-field quick friction logging with deterministic local enrichment
 - manual CRUD APIs for friction events, work goals, and work sessions
 - deterministic C++ math engine service with CLI-compatible mode